 So be safe and use taxis when you use alcohol.
 You can come back later to retrieve your car.

-According to the World Economic Forum 2017 data, Turkish road quality is the same as the United Kingdom and better than South Africa.
+According to the World Economic Forum 2019 data, Turkish road quality is better than Italy, Greece, Australia and South Africa.

 Although roads between and around major hubs are in excellent condition, be careful on less-travelled roads in rural areas.